robmccoll/graphdb-testing/README.md

 Additionally, information about their licensing, costs, capabilities, distribution patterns, etc. will be gathered but may or may not be available here.

+Where possible, libraries will be pulled in directly from their git repositories as submodules.
+In cases where submodules cannot be used, the source / binary necessary for the library will be added to the repository if the license permits.
+Other cases should provide README files or something similar where the files should be placed and how to obtain them.
+For the most part, projects which are not available as free and/or open source software will only be included or tested if they have an evaluation license of some sort.
+In those cases, only the evaluation version is used.
+For example, DEX has a limitation on the evaluation version that prevents more than 1M total vertices and edges from being added to the graph which is the version used here.

 | Package Name  | Type       |S-V Components| SSSP-BFT(BFS)| PageRank     |Insert/Remove |
 |---------------|:----------:|:------------:|:------------:|:------------:|:------------:|
 | STINGER       | Library    | Implemented  | Implemented  | Implemented  | Implemented  |